Psychology: Consolidation and funding

-Twentieth-century Chinese psychology originally modeled itself on U.S. psychology, with translations from American authors like William James, the establishment of university psychology departments and journals, and the establishment of groups including the Chinese Association of Psychological Testing (1930) and the Chinese Psychological Society (1937).
+Twentieth-century Chinese psychology originally modeled itself on U.S. psychology, with translations of works by American authors like William James, the establishment of university psychology departments and journals, and the formation of groups, including the Chinese Association of Psychological Testing (1930) and the Chinese Psychological Society (1937).
 Chinese psychologists were encouraged to focus on education and language learning.
 Chinese psychologists were drawn to the idea that education would enable modernization.
 John Dewey, who lectured to Chinese audiences between 1919 and 1921, had a significant influence on psychology in China.
 Chancellor T'sai Yuan-p'ei introduced him at Peking University as a greater thinker than Confucius.
 Kuo Zing-yang who received a PhD at the University of California, Berkeley, became President of Zhejiang University and popularized behaviorism.
 After the Chinese Communist Party gained control of the country, the Stalinist Soviet Union became the major influence, with Marxism–Leninism the leading social doctrine and Pavlovian conditioning the approved means of behavior change.
-Chinese psychologists elaborated on Lenin's model of a "reflective" consciousness, envisioning an "active consciousness" (tzu-chueh neng-tung-li) able to transcend material conditions through hard work and ideological struggle.
-They developed a concept of "recognition" (jen-shih) which referred to the interface between individual perceptions and the socially accepted worldview; failure to correspond with party doctrine was "incorrect recognition."
+Chinese psychologists elaborated on Lenin's model of "reflective" consciousness, envisioning an "active consciousness" (tzu-chueh neng-tung-li) capable of transcending material conditions through hard work and ideological struggle.
+They developed a concept of "recognition" (jen-shih) which referred to the interface between individual perceptions and the socially accepted worldview; failure to correspond with party doctrine was "incorrect recognition".
 Psychology education was centralized under the Chinese Academy of Sciences, supervised by the State Council.
-In 1951, the academy created a Psychology Research Office, which in 1956 became the Institute of Psychology.
-Because most leading psychologists were educated in the United States, the first concern of the academy was the re-education of these psychologists in the Soviet doctrines.
-Child psychology and pedagogy for the purpose of a nationally cohesive education remained a central goal of the discipline.
+In 1951, the academy created a Psychology Research Office, which, in 1956, became the Institute of Psychology.
+Because most leading psychologists were educated in the United States, the academy's primary concern was their re-education in Soviet doctrine.
+Child psychology and pedagogy for a nationally cohesive education remained a central goal of the discipline.

 Women in psychology

 1900–1949

-Women in the early 1900s started to make key findings within the world of psychology.
+Women in the early 1900s began to make key contributions to the field of psychology.
 In 1923, Anna Freud, the daughter of Sigmund Freud, built on her father's work using different defense mechanisms (denial, repression, and suppression) to psychoanalyze children.
 She believed that once a child reached the latency period, child analysis could be used as a mode of therapy.
-She stated it is important focus on the child's environment, support their development, and prevent neurosis.
-She believed a child should be recognized as their own person with their own right and have each session catered to the child's specific needs.
-She encouraged drawing, moving freely, and expressing themselves in any way.
+She stated it is important to focus on the child's environment, support their development, and prevent neurosis.
+She believed a child should be recognized as an individual with their own rights, and that each session should be tailored to the child's specific needs.
+She encouraged drawing, moving freely, and expressing themselves in any way they could.
 This helped build a strong therapeutic alliance with child patients, which allows psychologists to observe their normal behavior.
 She continued her research on the impact of children after family separation, children with socio-economically disadvantaged backgrounds, and all stages of child development from infancy to adolescence.